mcgurk/ESP8266_NodeMCU_Lua/deepsleep_DHT22/README.md

 todo:
 - test if dhtpower pin is down in deepsleep (goes about 0,12V.
 I put it implicity LOW)
 - check how much time one wakeperiod takes
 - 22k in IO15 (RTS) is quite high.
 Does it work with e.g. MAX3232?
+Measured 0,19V when connected to CTS.

 ### Lua
 https://nodemcu-build.com/